cwimpy/web/content/authors/admin/_index.md

 ---

-I am a political scientist at Arkansas State University with interests in political economy, political methodology, and political violence.
+I am interim department chair and assistant professor of political science at Arkansas State University with interests in political economy, political methodology, political violence, and public policy.
 I am an affiliate faculty with the Center for No Boundary Thinking at A-State.
 I formerly served as the Research Director in the [MIT Election Data and Science Lab](http://electionlab.mit.edu), where I managed applied research on the scientific study of elections.
 I was also previously an affiliate faculty member with the [Harvard Institute for Quantitative Social Science](https://www.iq.harvard.edu/home).
 I grew up on [Crowley's Ridge](https://en.wikipedia.org/wiki/Crowley%27s_Ridge) in the Arkansas Delta.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv-wimpy.pdf" "newtab" >}}CV{{< /staticref >}}.